cs31415/cs31415.github.io/writings/india-2025-diary.md

 Wake up at 8:30.
 Appa makes coffee for me.
 Dosa for breakfast.
 Finish Special Ops season 2.

-Chola puri and shrikhand for lunch.
+Nisha has made a special treat for us: chola puri and shrikhand for lunch.
+It is quite tasty.

 Me and Shonu go to Crossword after lunch.
 Aunty has forbidden more than 4 books.
 The AC is not working in Crossword.
 Shonu has found 3-4 books.
 I point out a book on Shahrukh Khan which has to be taken.
 A book on Tamil stories would also not be available there so is added.
 End up with 6 books for Rs4400 or $50.